Visiting relatives and friends

 - individual medical travel insurancewhich covers the costs which could arise as a result of emergency medical assistance, emergency hospitalisation or medical repatriation.
 The insurance should cover costs of at least EUR 30,000 and be valid in all the Schengen countries.

 Special rules apply for citizens of Albania, Armenia, Azerbaijan, Bosnia-Herzegovina, Georgia, Macedonia, Moldavia, Montenegro, Russia, Serbia and the Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
-More information about this agreement can be obtained from the embassies and consulates of the EU Member States in these eight countries.
+If you are a citizen of one of these countries you will find more information on the Swedish embassy website for each country.